Alexander Don: Chinese mission

 His first posts after Theological Hall were Riverton and then Lawrence.
 His early efforts to connect with the Chinese goldminers was not successful but he continued to study the Chinese closely for the next few years.
 1883, he opened the first Chinese mission church in New Zealand.
 Also that year, he married Amelia Ann Warne, who he had met in Bendigo, Australia with whom he had seven children.

 He began what he called the inland tours around Central Otago and Southland, each a journey of almost 2,000 miles, much of which he did by foot visiting the widely scattered Chinese miners.

 His mission did not meet with great success, but his careful documentation of these journeys proved an extraordinarily valuable contribution to the knowledge of New Zealand history.
-His Roll of Chinese, a notebook containing the names and details (in Chinese) of more than 3500 New Zealand Chinese as well as four very detailed diaries and many photographs form the basis of the Ng New Zealand Chinese Heritage Collection which was added to the UNESCO Memory of the World New Zealand Register] in 2017.
+His Roll of Chinese, a notebook containing the names and details (in Chinese) of more than 3500 New Zealand Chinese as well as four very detailed diaries and many photographs form the basis of the Ng New Zealand Chinese Heritage Collection which was added to the UNESCO's Memory of the World Register in 2017.
 These are held at the Presbyterian Research Centre, the Library and Archive of the Presbyterian Church of Aotearoa New Zealand in Dunedin.

 In 1898 Alexander Don realized that many of the Chinese miners had returned to China, prompting him to consider the creation of an overseas mission there.
 He and Dr Joseph Ings travelled to Guangzhou to explore the possibility of establishing the Canton Villages Mission, a medical mission.
 He was welcomed by the returned migrants even though he was not universally liked by them.
 Don's fundraising and the goodwill of the returned Chinese were factors in the successful establishment of the Canton Villages Mission three years later.